typeofweb-org/devfaq/CONTRIBUTING.md

 1. Fork and clone the repo. `develop` is the default branch and you should base your work off of it.
 2. Run `yarn` inside the repo to install all the dependencies.
 3. Run `yarn dev` to start both frontend and backend locally.
-4. In order for to sign-in functionality to work, you'll need to add two entries to your `/etc/hosts`.
+4. In order for everything to work smoothly, you'll need to add two entries to your `/etc/hosts`.
 See [Configuring localhost domain](#configuring-localhost-domain) section.

 ### Configuring localhost domain

 DevFAQ uses cookies for storing the session token.
-The cookie is `httpOnly`, `secure` (on production) and `sameSite=Lax` which means it you'll need to run www and api on the same domain for it to work.
+The cookie is `httpOnly`, `secure` (on production) and `sameSite=Lax` which means you'll need to run frontend and backend on the same domain for it to work.
 To do it locally, add the following lines to your `/etc/hosts`:

 ```
 127.0.0.1 api.devfaq.localhost